 A quick guide to accommodation options in London

-Broadly speaking, there are three main categories of accommodation in London:
+Broadly speaking, there are two main categories of accommodation in London:

 - Student halls of residence